-This event will enable CYP&F counselling practitioners to consider how they best approach and engage with children and young people’s online lives as part of everyday practice.
-Hear from leading experts in the field of online safety, delivering key messages to the counselling profession, helping to keep children and young people vulnerable to online harms, as safe as possible.
+This event aimed to enable CYP&F counselling practitioners to consider how they best approach and engage with children and young people’s online lives as part of everyday practice.
+We heard from leading experts in the field of online safety deliver key messages about how those working in the counselling profession can help to keep children and young people who are vulnerable to online harms as safe as possible.

 BACP’s Children, Young People’s and Families Lead, Jo Holmes, is a member of the UK Council for Internet Safety working group developing resources and training opportunities to support professionals working with children and young people.
-Jo and the chair of the group, Claire Levens, will host an event highlighting good practice considerations.
+Jo and the chair of the group, Claire Levens, will hosted this event highlighting good practice considerations.